Essential Cold Weather Phone Protection for Skiers and Snowboarders

 Backcountry Touring

 GPS mapping apps and tracking tools drain battery quickly.
-PHOOZY extends device life, providing a critical safety net during long tours.
+PHOOZY extends device life, providing a critical safety net during long tours where cell service may be the only lifeline.

 Filming and Photography

 Frequent phone use in freezing air accelerates depletion.
-Keeping your device insulated between uses maintains performance for capturing content.
+Keeping your device insulated between uses maintains performance for capturing content all day.

 Emergency Communication